TedTimbrell/TedTimbrell.github.io/_posts/2025-01-09-trying-and-failing-to-interpret-embeddings.md

 ## Rotation
 I'm not up to date on research into embeddings but I find the use of vector addition for these analyses odd.
 I know that these vectors are generated through a series of additions and activations but if these models are normalizing everything to a unit vector and comparing everything with cosine similarity are we not inherently saying that it's the angles that matter?

 To that end, what if I rotate the "queen" vector along the plane created by the "man" and "woman" vectors?
 The vectors for "king" and "queen" have to be offset from our vectors for "man" and "woman".
-We also know that embeddings capture more concepts than just the N dimensions represented in the vector.
+Sentence embeddings capture more concepts than just the N dimensions represented in the vector.
+So we know that some correlation between axises is required to encode everything.
 A rotation, while more expensive, could help in the case of an angular difference between the initial vector pair and the compared vector pair.

-Below, we try rotating our queen vector with the rotation matrix found from getting to "man" from "woman".
+Below, I try rotating our "queen" vector with the rotation matrix found from getting to "man" from "woman".

 ```python